akashacms/akashacms-website/documents/quick-start/multi-sources.html.md

 This demonstrates that the submodule directory has a different Git origin URL, and is technically a separate repository, from the main repository.

-The file `.gitmodules` contains configuration settings managed by the `git modules` command.
-It seems best to use the command to manage this file, rather than to edit it directly.
+The files `.gitmodules` and `.git/config` contain configuration settings managed by the `git submodules` command.
+It seems best to use the command to manage these files, rather than to edit them directly.

 In the `config.js` file, these document directory settings are used: